martinjackson/simple-widgets/docs/UsingCSS.md

 9. sw-modal.css
 10. sw-NavBar.css
 11. sw-outline.css
+12. sw-pageTitle.css
-11. sw-slider1.css to sw-slider5.css
+13. sw-slider1.css to sw-slider5.css
-12. sw-spreadSheet.css
+14. sw-spreadSheet.css
-12. sw-table.css
+15. sw-table.css
-13. sw-theme.css
+16. sw-theme.css

 Each of these files are described in the documentation in which they are used.